Out of Service - Scrapping

-This page will show you the sad end of the Swiss Mustangs fleet, i.e. the storage at Buochs and Dübendorf Airfields, the scrapping process and the use of components at various shooting ranges and for other purposes.
+The sad end of the Swiss Mustangs fleet, i.e. the storage at Buochs and Dübendorf Airfields, the scrapping process and the use of components at various shooting ranges and for other purposes is documented on this page.

-After the official grounding of the entire Swiss P-51D fleet on 11th April 1958, the liquidation soon started and the stored aircraft were broken up and sent to the smelters during 1959/1960.
+After the official retirement of the entire Swiss P-51D fleet on 11th April 1958, the liquidation soon started and the stored aircraft were broken up and sent to the smelters during 1959/1960.

 During the scrapping process, various parts could be obtained by the public also found new owners and usage; wheels were used for carts and trailers, canopies became greenhouses, etc. Weapons and related equipment of course were not included.